aws/aws-parallelcluster/docs/configuration.rst

 cluster_type
 """"""""""""
-Type of cluster to launch i.e. ondemand or spot
+Type of cluster to launch.
+Valid options are ondemand or spot.

 Defaults to ondemand. ::